romanRegmi/Apex-Learning/Apex/Platform Events/README.md

-Streaming API vs REst API
+Streaming API vs Rest API

 * Using a REST API is sometimes compared to a conversation, while making requests with Streaming APIs is more like watching a film.